codewithadvi/Distracted-Driver-Detection-Using-Deep-Learning/README.md

 # Distracted Driver Detection Using Deep Learning

 This repository provides a comprehensive solution for detecting distracted driving behaviors using deep learning.
 The project focuses on three primary models: a **Custom CNN**, a **Hybrid CNN+ViT+BiLSTM**, and a **Vision Transformer (ViT)**.
-Each model is designed to address specific challenges in image classification, and their performance is evaluated using various metrics.
-Additionally, Grad-CAM heatmaps are employed for explainability.
+Additionally, an **Ensemble Model (CNN+Transformer+BiLSTM)** is implemented to combine the strengths of these architectures.
+Each model is evaluated using various metrics, including per-class precision, recall, and F1-score.
+Grad-CAM heatmaps and t-SNE visualizations are employed for explainability and feature analysis.

 ---